sitesearch

-Coppock Indicator
+Coppock Curve Indicator

 Edwin Coppock developed the Coppock Indicator with one sole purpose: to identify the commencement of bull markets.
 The indicator was devised for use on the Dow Jones Industrial Average but is suitable for use on other market indices or averages.